ucrbioinfo/DeepHistone/README.md

 To run run the test_tf.py file

 ```
-$ python test_tf.py weights/TFbinding/*.hdf5 <directory of RPKM file>
+$ python test_tf.py weights/TFbinding/*.hdf5 <directory of RPKM file> <output file>

 ```
 where * can be any one of the files located in the directory of weights/TFbinding.
-A sample <RPKM> file is shown in the example.
+A sample <RPKM> file is shown in the example.  <output file> refers to the directory of the output file where predicted histone ptm will be stored